 How to Apply for A Closed School Discharge

 In most cases, you will have to fill out a closed school cancellation form to apply.
 (There are limited cases in which the government will accept an oral application).
 Section 2 of the form requires you to fill out the name and address of the closed school, the date it closed, and dates that you attended the school.
 The school closure date is defined in section 5 of the form as the date that the school stopped providing educational instruction in all programs, as determined by the U.S. Department of Education.
 This is the official school closure date described above and listed here.
 It is a good idea to send any supporting information along with the application.
 This includes any information that helps prove that you were enrolled in the school when it closed.
 You should send the application by certified mail and get a receipt.

 If the address to which you are requested to send payment is the National Payment Center in Greenville, TX, you should submit your completed form to: United States Department of Education Federal Student Aid Processing Group Regional Office, Room 8633 50 Beale St. San Francisco, CA 94105-1813.
 There is no deadline to apply for this discharge.

 Perkins Loan borrowers must apply to the school that made the loan or to the loan servicer the school has designated.
 Direct Stafford and PLUS Loan borrowers must apply to the Department of Education and FFEL borrowers should apply to the lender or agency holding the loan.
 If this is a guaranty agency, the agency is supposed to respond within 90 days.
 If the discharge is granted, you are no longer obligated to repay the loan or any charges or costs associated with the loan.
-In addition, you have the right to be reimbursed for all amounts paid on the loan, whether those payments were voluntary or involuntary.
-You are no longer in default on these loans and the loan holder must help clean up your credit history.
-If the discharge is denied, you may appeal to federal court.
+You are no longer in default on these loans and the loan holder must help clean up any damage to your credit history.
+You may appeal to federal court if the discharge is denied.